Glacitecture-Studios/syncra-engine/CONTRIBUTING.md

 - Use Godot GDScript style conventions (4.x).
 - Name files and folders clearly and consistently (snake_case or PascalCase).
 - Use tabs (not spaces) in GDScript.
 - Add comments for complex logic.
-(This is SO INCREDIBLY IMPORTANT THAT YOU DO THIS)
+(This is SO INCREDIBLY IMPORTANT THAT YOU DO THIS, People will not spend hours and hours deciphering your code.
+Please be considerate of other developers.)
 - Organize scenes and scripts in appropriate subfolders (ui/, editor/, core/, etc).

 ## Merge Request Checklist